-- May be too hard for older dogs
+- It may be too hard for older dogs

-- Has a high amount of salmon meal
+- It has a high amount of salmon meal

-- May set of skin and coat allergies
+- It may set off skin and coat allergies

 Why should you give your dog a food that is higher in calories?
 What could cause your dog to lose weight?
-If you’re concerned about your dog’s weight, you’re not alone.
+If you’re concerned about your furry friend’s weight, you’re not alone.
 Some dogs struggle to keep weight on, and we’ll outline everything you need to know below.